cardano-foundation/CIPs/CIP-1694/README.md

 makes the democracy more liquid since it removes some bureaucracy and also removes the need for the DRep deposit, at the cost of moving the anchor that is part of the DRep registration certificate into the transaction metadata.

+PV how can you delegate to a DRep that is not registered?

 ##### Reduced deposits for some government actions